 Data winds up playing Kolrami (an insufferable Jerkass) at his favorite game and loses.
 Data is initially perturbed (in his own way) and wonders if he is defective.
 When he's convinced he's not, he has a re-match with Kolrami.
-Data can't win, so tries to go for a draw instead and matches his every move - forcing Kolrami to leave in frustration. note To put this in full perspective, the game they were playing, Stratagaema, is finished in 100 moves, due to the rules of the game.
+This time he plays for a draw instead and matches his opponent's every move - forcing Kolrami to concede in frustration. note To put this in full perspective, the game they were playing, Stratagaema, normally ends within 100 moves, due to the rules of the game.
 Kolrami absolutely stuffs Data in the first match, winning in less than 50 moves.
-In the second game, when Data doesn't bother to win but only fight to a draw, the game goes to just over 35,000 moves before Kolrami gives up in frustration.
+In the second game, when Data doesn't try to win but only fight to a draw, the game goes to just over 35,000 moves before Kolrami gives up.
 Everyone around comments that they didn't even know the game could GO that long

 Worf: It is a good day to die, Duras.
 And the day is not yet over.